uym2/TreeShrink/README.md

 #### Prerequisites:
-The tool TreeShrink is written in Python and R. The tool uses the Dendropy package in Python for tree manipulation and the BMS package in R for statistical tests.
+TreeShrink is written in Python and uses the Dendropy package for tree manipulation.
+Since v1.4.0, TreeShrink computes its statistical thresholds in pure Python and no longer requires R or the BMS R package at runtime.
 TreeShrink can run on Linux, Mac OS, and Windows.

 ### Anaconda
 If you use anaconda, try: